m3047/rkvdns/README.md

 # rkvdns
 **DNS Caching/Reverse Proxy Server for Redis**

-RELEASE STATUS: no known issues
+RELEASE STATUS: no known issues.
+Tested with _Python_ 3.6 and 3.11; _dnspython_ 1.15 and 2.2.

 In a nutshell: